-- Your name, title, email address, mailing address, and phone number.
+- The nominee’s name, title, institution, email address, mailing address, and phone number.

-- The nominee’s name, title, email address, mailing address, and phone number.
+- Your name, title, institution, email address, mailing address, and phone number.

 - A statement (no more than three pages) providing the rationale for the nomination.

-- The candidate’s vita or résumé (no more than three pages).
+- The candidate’s curriculum vitae or resume (no more than three pages).

 - AAAS membership status (member, non-member, or unknown).